Evolution of magnetic correlation in doped Hubbard model with altermagnetic spin splitting: 3 . RESULTS

 \subsection{A. Magnetic phase diagram}

-The distribution of $S^z(\mathbf k)$ peaks as functions of the electron filling \(n\) and NNN hopping \(t'\) is shown in Fig.~\ref{fig:my_label3}.
+We now present the CPQMC results for the interacting case at $U=4$.
+The complementary noninteracting ($U=0$) calculations, together with their analysis and discussion, are deferred to the Appendix C. The distribution of $C^z(\mathbf k)$ peaks as functions of the electron filling \(n\) and NNN hopping \(t'\) is shown in Fig.~\ref{fig:my_label3}.
 The figure clearly demonstrates the transition between different types of magnetic correlation, with antiferromagnetic order, spiral correlation, and collinear stripe magnetic correlation exhibiting consistent patterns across various lattice sizes.
-In the low-doping regime, the system stabilizes into N\'eel antiferromagnetic order, which is characterized by a pronounced $S^z(\mathbf k)$ response at the \( (\pi, \pi)\) point in momentum space.
-As \(t'\) increases, the system's magnetism undergoes a gradual transition towards a non-collinear magnetic state, with peaks shifting to non-collinear $S^z(\mathbf k)$, particularly at \( (\pi, q)\) or \( (q, \pi)\).
+In the low-doping regime, the system stabilizes into N\'eel antiferromagnetic order, which is characterized by a pronounced $C^z(\mathbf k)$ response at the \( (\pi, \pi)\) point in momentum space.
+As \(t'\) increases, the system's magnetism undergoes a gradual transition towards a non-collinear magnetic state, with peaks shifting to non-collinear $C^z(\mathbf k)$, particularly at \( (\pi, q)\) or \( (q, \pi)\).